autoplot/documentation/javadoc/org/das2/qds/buffer/TruncatedFloatDataSet.md

-# org.das2.qds.buffer.TruncatedFloatDataSetTruncated floats are two-byte floats with low precision used by the plasma wave group.
-They
+# org.das2.qds.buffer.TruncatedFloatDataSet

- have an exponent the same size as a 4-byte float, but the mantissa has just 7(?) bits.
+Truncated floats are two-byte floats with low precision used by the plasma wave group.
+They have an exponent the same size as a 4-byte float, but the mantissa has just 7(?) bits.

-TruncatedFloatDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back )
+# TruncatedFloatDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back )

 ***